17lwinn/17lwinn/README.md

 # my projects!

-glitchchord, thanks Thalkod and all the helping devs for making this possible- your awesome :) - [site](https://glitchchord.glitch.me)
+coffeechat, thanks Thalkod for the original code and all the helping devs for making this possible- your awesome :) - [site](https://coffeechat.glitch.me)

 QSearch - jonyk56 made this: [qsearch, the developer search engine](https://qsearch.glitch.me)